realjf/epub2pdf/README.md

 - -m output debug details
 - -j=N allow N jobs at once
 - -d delete source file
-- -t specifies the timeout for each conversion.
+- -t specifies the timeout for each conversion, the unit of time is seconds.

 ### v0.0.2(latest)